A Divided World

-<p>The New Deal introduced sweeping social political and cultural change across the United States which Hollywood embraced enthusiastically.
-Then when the heady idealism of the 1930s was replaced by the paranoia of the postwar years Hollywood became an easy target for the anticommunists. <em>A Divided World</em> examines some of the important programs of the New Deal and the subsequent response of the film community - especially in relation to social welfare women's rights and international affairs.
-The book also provides an analysis of the major works of three European directors - Billy Wilder Ernst Lubitsch and Fritz Lang - compared and contrasted with the products of mainstream Hollywood.
-This is a new interpretation of an influential period in American film history and it is sure to generate further debate and scholarship.</p>
+<p>Roosevelt's New Deal introduced sweeping social political and cultural change across the United States which the Hollywood film community embraced enthusiastically.
+When the heady idealism of the 1930s was replaced by the paranoia and fear of the post-war years Hollywood became an easy target for the anti-communists. <em>A Divided World</em> examines some of the important programs of the New Deal and the subsequent response of the Hollywood film community - especially in relation to social welfare women's rights and international affairs.
+The book then charts what happened in Hollywood when the mood turned sour as the Cold War set in. <em>A Divided World</em> also provides in-depth analysis of the major works of three European directors in particular - Billy Wilder Ernst Lubitsch and Fritz Lang.
+The contributions of these three are compared and contrasted with the products of mainstream Hollywood.
+The author utilizes extensive new archival material to shed light on the production histories of the emigres' films.
+This is a new interpretation of an influential period in American film history and it is sure to generate debate and further scholarship.</p>

 Piracy-free